 - Exhausted from dealing with digestive problems, migraines, and chronic pain which medicines don’t seem to help?

-Using a short-term natural therapy approach, you will be supported in understanding and trusting that your body knows exactly how to recover from a serious threat.
+Using a short-term natural therapy approach, I help you to understand and trust that your body knows exactly how to recover from a serious threat.
 By attending to body sensations as well as thoughts and feelings, trauma symptoms can significantly ease or go away.